Cost of Performance vs. Market-Based Tax Apportionment, Explained

 • Three-factor: Property, Payroll & Sales

-Accounting for sales by employing the single sales factor is useful and benefits in-state production and export more of the tax burden to out-of-state businesses.
+Accounting for sales by employing the single sales factor is useful and benefits in-state production and exports more of the tax burden to out-of-state businesses.
 The single sales method allocates revenue to a state based on the percentage of occurring total sales within a state.
 To determine the percentage amount, you may need to divide the amount of the receipts sourced within the state, under the cost performance or market-based sourcing, by your total receipts, inside the state and outside.

 Some reasons for apportionment include corporate income double taxation prevention and reducing tax liabilities.
 Understanding corporate tax codes for each state, including the throwback tax or throwout rule, can be confusing and complex.
 Corporate taxation requires each state to apportion the income of corporations with locations in multiple jurisdictions and states.
 Under the throwback rule, generally, sales in a designated state are not apportioned and are thrown back into the original incorporated US state for taxation.